 Is Barbados Safe?

-In a word ‘ YES’.
-As a general rule, unless your particular Government has issued a warning recommending you avoid any specific destination on the globe, you can be assured of a safe trip just about anywhere … if you play by the rules.
+Barbados is considered safe for travel according to the US State Department.
+They note to exercise normal precautions and that some areas will have increased risk.
+Unless your government has issued a warning recommending you avoid a certain destination, you can generally be assured of a safe trip just about anywhere.
+That is only true, of course, if you play by the rules.
 By this I mean, the old adage “when in Rome” needs to be applied.

 Travelling Safely with Children